truecaller/ios-sdk/README.md

     }
     ```

 3. In AppDelegate implement the method application(application: continue userActivity: restorationHandler:) -> Bool and call the corresponding method of TCTrueSDK.sharedManager().
-If this method call returns false, that means that some application other than Truecaller is opening your application and TrueSDK will not respond.
+If the method returns false that means the activity need not be addressed by TrueSDK and you can handle it as desired.

     ```swift
     func application(_ application: UIApplication, continue userActivity: NSUserActivity, restorationHandler: @escaping ([Any]?) -> Swift.Void) -> Bool {